elmanualdealex/elmanualdealex/README.md

 - Operating system architecture and low-level system design 🖥️
 - Optimization and low-level programming in C/C++
 - Applied physics and mathematics using Python and C/C++ 📊
 - Cybersecurity practices and SaaS infrastructure development ☁️
+- LaTeX language for physics papers. 📑

 ---